-Trick #2: Fuel Your Body
+2. Fuel Your Body

 Busy professionals have a terrible habit of filling up on coffee and skipping meals.
 The end result is dehydration and low blood sugar – two surefire concentration killers!

-Trick #3: Take a Nap
+3. Take a Nap

 WebMD has a great article on The Benefits of Power Napping.
 According to their findings, a short cat nap in the middle of day is better than reaching for a cup of coffee.
 While caffeine may make you feel more energized, it actually decreases memory performance and make you more prone to making mistakes.

-Trick #6: Do A Writing Exercise
+6. Do a Writing Exercise

-Trick #7: Be Creative In A Different Way
+7. Be Creative In a Different Way

 Other creative options can include things like knitting, crocheting, origami, or even putting together jigsaw puzzles.
-Ultimately, these activities work because they distract you while simultaneously keeping your creative juices flowing!
+Ultimately, these activities work because they distract you while simultaneously keeping your creative juices flowing.

-Trick #8: Read a Book
+8. Read a Book

 The catch here is that it has to be a GOOD book.
 Something well written.
 Personally, I keep a very old, dog-earred copy of To Kill a Mockingbird in my office.
 When I get frustrated and need a break, I pause and read a few pages.
 Any of the pages.
 Because Harper Lee was brilliant and her words are perfection.